 The 1.0 engines can offer up to 64mpg, with the 1.4 offering up to 53mpg, so the Leon’s reasonable running costs prove that it definitely deserves a spot on the list.

 One of the cheapest ways to own an SUV, the Dacia Duster is a lot more functional than some of its rivals, but the handling and comfort of this Romanian car has made it a great choice.

 The Dacia has been particularly popular among second hand buyers as it has proven to be one of the slowest-depreciating cars on the market today.
 This makes it an easy pick for our list as the SUV holds its value well down the years.

-If you have any second hand cars that you think deserve a spot on our top tips list then get in touch.
+If you have any second hand cars that you think deserve a spot on our list, let us know on social!
 In the meantime, for all of your motor trade insurance needs, call us today on 0121 248 9300.

 SIMILAR BLOG POSTS

 Stories in the media stating that non-essential travel will invalidate people’s vehicle insurance are untrue, according to insurers.